 Under Fourth Amendment case law, an officer must have a "reasonable articulable suspicion" before stopping you.
 A stop cannot be based on a mere hunch and it cannot be based on lawful behavior the officer subjectively views as suspicious.
 Violation of this principle requires that the evidence resulting from the stop be suppressed and that the case be dismissed.

 Attorney Manikas recently had a case where he made a motion to suppress the stop.
-The officer claimed that the stop was based on two things - the driver was riding on the line and the driver's license plate as hanging straight up and down because one of the bolts was missing.
+The officer claimed that the stop was based on two things - the driver was riding on the fog line and the driver's license plate as hanging straight up and down because one of the bolts was missing.
 Attorney Manikas was able to convince the judge that riding on the line, as opposed to going over the line, was not a basis for a stop.
 At that point the case came down to whether the hanging license plate violated Virginia law such that it was a proper basis for the stop.
-The officer testified that the plate was "handing."
+The officer testified that the plate was "hanging."
 However, the applicable Virginia Code Section only prohibited "swinging" plates.
-Attorney Manikas convinced the judge that there was enough variance between the two terms that the testimony did not support the stop.
+Attorney Manikas argued that there was enough variance between the two terms that the testimony did not support the stop.
 The judge agreed with attorney Manikas and dismissed the DWI and refusal cases.

 The following are factual situations police often watch for when making a stop for DWI/DUI:

 - Operating a motor vehicle at night without the headlights on;

 - Operating a motor vehicle at night with the high beam lights on at all times (failure to dim lights);